Food for Hungry Christians

 Here again, some theologians will argue that Jesus "Atoned" for the sins of every human being on the Cross, so those who do not believe on Jesus suffer for their "works" - not for their "sins".

 Well, in 1 Jn 5:17, John states that "all unrighteousness is sin".
 So Christ rejecting unbelievers cannot do anything but SIN.
-The Scriptures teach that best "works" the unbeliever can do is still "SIN".
+The Scriptures teach that the best "works" the unbeliever can do are still "SIN", as far as God is concerned!
 The common Greek word translated "sin" is "hamartia", an archery term meaning "to miss the mark".
+The Christ rejecting unbeliever cannot even come close to "the mark" of God's righteousness!

 In Jn 8:21&24 and Jn 15:22, Jesus Himself spoke of people dying IN THEIR SINS.
 Jesus stated in Jn 8:24 "if ye believe not that I am he, ye shall die in your sins.

-If Jesus said that people who would not believe on Him would "die in their sins", then certainly He did not anticipate "paying for their sins", "covering their sins", or "exchanging" their fallen state for a state of favor and blessing with His work on the Cross.
+If Jesus said that people who would not believe on Him would "die in their sins", then how could we possibly think that Jesus was also anticipating "paying for their sins", "covering their sins", or "exchanging" the fallen state of those same people, for a state of favor and blessing, by means of His work on the Cross?

 Here is where most people will resort to Jn 3:16, and state that "God loves every human being".